Jitin-JN/whoop-membership-services-analytics/README.md

 # Business Problem

 Subscription fitness platforms rely heavily on **member retention**.
-Poor support experiences—such as slow resolution times, repeated contacts or unresolved technical issues can negatively impact the overall member experience and increase churn.
+Poor support experiences such as slow resolution times, repeated contacts or unresolved technical issues can negatively impact the overall member experience and increase churn.

 This project investigates four key questions: